This page is being built- do you have anything to add? Contact Jennifer

 The student’s history of receiving accommodations in school and information provided by the school are important in the College Board’s review of requests for accommodations.
 Yet College Board exams can differ from classroom tests.
 When requesting accommodations, schools and students should consider whether the accommodations that are used for classroom tests are needed for the specific College Board tests that they are taking.

 College Board Accommodations Requests

 In general, students approved by the College Board for testing accommodations meet the following criteria:

 - Their participation in College Board exams is impacted by the disability.

 - With few exceptions, they receive accommodations on school tests.

 To be eligible for accommodations on College Board exams, students and their families usually work with their schools to do the following:

 - Submit a request to the College Board.

 - Document the need for the requested accommodations.

 Use of accommodations that have not been approved by the College Board results in canceled scores.
-Get an overview of The Approval Process.

 Students who use accommodations in school or have an Individualized Education Program (IEP) or 504 Plan are not automatically approved for College Board testing accommodations.
 They must still request accommodations from the College Board.
 Most students who receive accommodations at school and request them from the College Board are approved.